yesyinka/blog_source/_posts/2014-03-10-oop-concepts-in-python-2-dot-x-part-2.markdown

 I think this is one of the most important things to understand when working with this language.
 Python is not really interested in the actual type of the variables you are working with.
 It is interested in how those variables act, that is it just wants the variable _to provide the right methods_.
 So, if you come from statically typed languages, you need to make a special effort to think about _acting like_ instead of _being_.
 This is what we called "duck typing".

 Time to do an example.
-Let us define a very simple `Room` class
+Let us define a `Room` class

 ``` python
 class Room(object):